hivepoint/navu-docs/sidebar-embedding.md

 ### Fullscreen mode

-When not in a custom layout, the siebar has a **Fullscreen** button.
-Entering fullscreen will rezize the sidebar to the window size.
+When not in a custom layout, the sidebar has a **Fullscreen** button.
+Entering fullscreen will resize the sidebar to the window size.
 If you do not wish to support this,  you can hide the display button via CSS.

 ```css
 navu-sidebar {